 Many local high school students also knew it as the place to go park on dates.
 Back in the 1960s, a paved road was built in a failed attempt to develop the land, and it became a convenient lovers’ lane.

-The federation successfully contested the state permit.
+The Federation successfully contested the state permit.
 This battle involved an amazing cast of characters, including two young lawyers who represented the federation pro bono.
-They then worked for Terry Sanford, a former governor who later to become a U.S. senator.
+They then worked for Terry Sanford, a former governor who later became a U.S. senator.
 These lawyers were Charles Meeker, who went on to become a long-time mayor of Raleigh, and Steve Levitas, who became deputy secretary of the N.C.
 Department of Environment and Natural Resources under Gov. Jim Hunt.

 The preserve offers a place to rest and reflect.

-One of the most vexing management problems we faced was what to call the property.
-Local historian Jim Willis altered the historical marker next to the property with black electrical tape from Hole to Pole.
-He says its real name refers to a piece of fishing equipment called a “hoop pole” that is used to bail fish out of a purse seine.
+Naming the property Hoop Pole Creek came from local historian Jim Willis who altered the historical marker next to the property with black electrical tape from Hole to Pole.
+Willis says its real name refers to a piece of fishing equipment called a “hoop pole” that is used to bail fish out of a purse seine.
 None of the historical maps ever showed a creek named Hoop Hole, and that name came most likely from a printing error when the historical marker was made.

 The nature trail is open for public use during daylight hours.
-It’s a wonderful place to escape the urban sprawl, and to see the island as it existed long ago.
-There is a guided nature trail brochure at the trailhead.
+It’s a wonderful place to escape the urban sprawl and to see the island as it existed long ago.
 Be prepared for some bugs in the summer.